Warning: This work has been rated 18+ for language, violence, and mature content.

 Ren folded his legs and put his book down.
 He interlaced his fingers and made himself comfy on the couch.

 Ren turned the T.V. off.
-He picked up his book but his fingers went numb and dropped the book onto the floor.
+He picked up his book, but his fingers went numb and dropped everything in hand.
 His fingers twitched uncontrollably as if trying to rip themselves off of his hand, then went numb and limp.
-One month since he made that dirt hill, yet he still lose feeling in his limbs or twitch violently every now and then.
-Perhaps he used too much magic?
-If so, then there's a limit to how much magic he can expend before he wears himself out.
+One month since he made that plateau, yet he still lost feeling in his limbs.
+That or they wriggled violently every now and then.
+Was this the consequences of using too much magic?
+If so, then there must be a limit to how much magic he can use.
 But what is the limit?
 Ren reached for the book and tried to pick it up with the hand that went numb on him.
-He forced himself to move his finger but it just wouldn't budge.
+No matter how much he tried to force himself, his finger just wouldn't budge.
 It was no use, he had no choice but to wait it out.

 "Ren, go answer the door please," Nanny snapped.

 Another month had passed.
 Something felt off, it was quiet, too quiet.
 Cecilia scanned the room.
 All of the other beds were there.
-The screaming of children playing around downstairs.
-Nanny getting angry at some for breaking something.
+The screaming of children playing downstairs.
+Nanny getting angry at someone for breaking something.
 The birds on the tree outside chirping away as always.
 She was alone.
-Where was Ren?
-Where was her three instance a day of care and annoyance to go eat?
-Now that the thought had occurred, he didn't bother her yesterday, nor the day before yesterday, and all of last week too.
+Where’s Ren?
+Now that she thought about it, he didn't bother her yesterday, nor the day before yesterday, and all of last week too.

-She tossed her pillow aside, got off her bed, and hustled downstairs.
-The kids didn't seem to know anything.
-The last time they saw him was a little more than two weeks ago.
-When inquired for more info, the children knew nothing about Ren's activities.
-Her stomach let out a mighty growl that lasted more than five seconds.
-She hadn't eaten anything in the past week.
 She opened the fridge and found a half-filled liter of water and a slice of fruit cake.
 What manner of deceit could this possibly be?
-When did the orphanage find the time to bring home cake?
+When did the orphanage find the time and money to bring home cake?
 A delicious one at that too.
 Since she had been a vegetable for the past three months, clearly nobody else is going to eat this cake right?
 She took the cake and water upstairs to her bed.
 Before she dug into her sustenance, she had to take care of nature first.

 She flushed the toilet and washed her hand.
 In front of her was a mirror and she couldn't help but look at it.
 She touched her cheek with her drenched hand staring intently at her skin.
 She poked at her bicep, then lifted her shirt to look at her stomach.
-Three months of absolutely no training and minimum nutriment and her body, her muscles have not fatten or dulled a bit.
-Perhaps Ren has an explanation to this.
-Supposedly human bones and muscles are supposed to weaken if not trained properly right?
+Three months of absolutely no training and no nutriment, yet her muscles have not fattened or drooped a bit.
+Perhaps Ren has an explanation to this too.
+Supposedly human bones and muscles are supposed to soften if not maintained properly, right?

 Cecilia reached at the bird and untied what appears to be a tiny device with a single red square button.
 As soon as it was removed, the bird flew out the window.